viftodi/wasm_val/README.md

 It is currently possible to do the following:
  - Obtain global values from the javascript context
  - Get and Set values from rust on javascript objects
- - Call a function with zero or one argument
+ - Call a function with zero or one arguments

 The following types can be passed from javascript to rust/wasm :